 The Fly Girls program is the legacy of the pioneering Women’s Olympic Ski Jumping Team.
 It is a bridge between our terrific national club level programs and the National Team.
 Fly Girls is the stepping stone and spring board for young women across the country who want to pursue even further their love of ski jumping.

 How does Fly Girls fit in with the U.S. National Team program?

 Fly Girls is designed as a feeder program to recruit, identify, and foster young talent into the pipeline of the overall National Team program.

-The top U.S. female jumpers are named each fall to the National Team (called the Women's Ski Jumping Team).
+The top U.S. female jumpers are named each fall to the National Team.
 National Team selection criteria is primarily performance-based and is designated as follows: A Team (World Cup); B Team (WC); C Team (World Cup); C Team (COC); and Development Team (national and COC).

 What are the goals of the Athlete Development Program?

 1. Help recruit and retain girls into ski jumping clubs from five key regions across the nation: Eastern (NY, VT, CT, NH, ME); Central (IL, MI, MN, WI); Rocky Mountain (CO); Intermountain (UT); and Alaska.

 2. Provide high-level training guides and tools for young athletes and coaches to benefit and enhance the development of female ski jumpers at all levels and in any region across the U.S.